-Maps: How can I use the latitude and longitude form fields to position the map markers?
+Using a latitude and longitude fields to position the map markers

-The Maps Premium View (or the Map widget and the Entry Map field) requires to setup an address form field as the source to geocode the map markers.
-That Address field is, by default a standard Gravity Forms address field type.
+The Maps layout (or the Multiple Entries Map widget and the Entry Map field) requires an address field on your form, which will be used as a source to geocode the coordinates to create the map markers.
+That Address field is, by default, a standard Gravity Forms address field type.
 You may use a different field type as the address source.

-If you have the position coordinates (latitude and longitude) stored as form fields, you may also use them instead of the Address to position the markers over the map.
+If you have the position coordinates (latitude and longitude) stored as two separate form fields, you may use them instead of the Address field to position the markers over the map.

 A form, with three Gravity Forms text fields.
 One labelled Latitude, one Longitude, and the final labelled Map Icon.